tinowski/payments_app/README.md

 ## 🧪 Testing

-The application includes **26+ comprehensive tests** with full coverage reporting, following Clean Architecture principles and organized in a professional test structure.
+The application includes **50+ comprehensive tests** with full coverage reporting, following Clean Architecture principles and organized in a professional test structure with extensive validation and edge case testing.

 ### 📁 Test Organization